PetrGlad/emmate/README.md

       allows overlapping notes index should be able to handle that.
 * Optimize rendering drawing only visible items, may also need some index.
 In the simplest casevisible notes can be determined when zoom changes, and then re-use the visible set.
+* Optimize engine to reduce CPU usage - may need to swith to some async framework (`tokio`).

 Have to explore following options for the further development